 BLACK: First, we were really excited.
 We thought, oh, we've done something to help win the war.
-It wasn't till after and we saw the devastation.
-You know, we didn't like that.
+It wasn't till after when we saw the devastation, you know, we didn't like that.
 But we were glad that we had a part in bringing the war to an end.

-KLEMSKI: I certainly was happy that I was here and that I was part of the war effort too, especially having two brothers in service, you know, so.
+KLEMSKI: I should say so.
+I certainly was happy that I was here and that I was part of the war effort too, especially having two brothers in service, you know, so.

 MARTIN: Was that the overriding sentiment, Denise, among the people you spoke with?

 KIERNAN: My experience in my interviews was, yes.
 And a lot of that was, you know, this world that they were in, the world of early 1945, was not a world that knew what nuclear winter was.
 It was not a world that knew what a fallout shelter was.
 All they knew was the war.
 And the day the bomb dropped, all they knew was this new super-bomb has dropped and it looks like the tide is turning for us.

 MARTIN: Well, let me ask Colleen and Celia, when it became clear to you, were you conflicted in any way about your role?

 KLEMSKI: No, I was really upset, you know, about all the devastation.
 But there was nothing I could do about it, so.